orfeotoolbox/OTB/Documentation/Cookbook/rst/index.rst

 For other documentation, be sure to read:

 - OTB's website: `www.orfeo-toolbox.org <https://www.orfeo-toolbox.org/>`_
-- `OTB Software Guide <http://orfeo-toolbox.org/SoftwareGuide/>`_ for advanced users and developers.
-  The software guide contains documented code examples, descriptions of the ITK pipeline model, multithreading and streaming functionalities, and an introduction to the C++ API.
 - `Doxygen <http://orfeo-toolbox.org/doxygen/>`_, for exhaustive documentation
   of the C++ API.